cac-t-u-s/cac-t-u-s.github.io/om-sharp/README.md

 **OM#** includes a brand-new generation of tools and features in your computer-assisted composition environment:

-- New [patching interfaces and environment](pages/patch) with easier box inspection / display control / automatic alignment / connections / etc.
+- [Patching interfaces and environment](pages/patch) with easier box inspection / display control / automatic alignment / connections / etc.
 - [No workspace](pages/doc-management) to set-up: open your documents and simply organize them in your usual file-system.
 - Interactive visualization of [Lisp code](pages/lisp#getting-the-equivalent-lisp-code-of-a-patch) corresponding to visual programs.
 - A native implementation of the [reactive mode](pages/reactive) for visual program execution.
 - New [loops](pages/loop).
 Embed iterative processes in standard patches.
 Use a collection of new collectors and memory utilities.
-- A new set of [interface components](pages/interface-boxes): list-selection, switch, button, slider, ... / Lock your patch for faster interaction.
+- A set of [interface components](pages/interface-boxes): list-selection, switch, button, slider, ... / Lock your patch for faster interaction.
 - A redesigned [sequencer](pages/sequencer) interface including dual program/tracks-based visualization, meta-programming tools, and reactive execution modes.
 - Human-readable, easily [editable text format](pages/doc-management#file-format) for patches and other documents.
 Possibility to read and edit patches as text.
 - New **score editors**, BPF/BPC editors, etc. Nicer display.
 Easier edit.
-- [`collection`](pages/store-collect) : a versatile container handling the storage, visualization and editing of collection of objects.
+- Versatile [containers](pages/store-collect) handling the storage, visualization and editing of collection of objects.
 - A [time-based model](pages/time-sequence) for "executable" objects, including dynamic function execution and data send/transfer possibility.
-- Dynamic-memory allocated **audio buffers** (no need to store all your sounds in external files anymore).
+- Dynamic-memory allocated **audio buffers**.
-- New generation of tools and editors for the representation and manipulation of musical objects (score, sounds, [MIDI tracks](pages/midi-track), temporal data streams, etc.)
+- Tools and editors for the representation and manipulation of musical objects (score, sounds, [MIDI tracks](pages/midi-track), temporal data streams, etc.)
 - A framework for handling **OSC** data and bundles
 - ...